Written by Medicover Team and Medically Reviewed by Dr Alla Bhagyaraj

 - Quit Smoking: If you smoke, seek help to quit.

-Recognizing the symptoms of pulmonary edema is essential for early diagnosis and treatment.
-If you experience any of the symptoms mentioned, consult a healthcare provider promptly.
-Managing underlying conditions and making healthy lifestyle choices can help prevent pulmonary edema and improve your overall health.
+Recognising the symptoms of pulmonary oedema is crucial for early diagnosis and effective treatment.
+If you experience any of the symptoms mentioned, consult a doctor immediately.
+Managing conditions and making healthy lifestyle choices can help prevent water in lungs and improve your overall health.

 Frequently Asked Questions